Is Starving Cancer Possible?

 This is an important question that many people ask when faced with a cancer diagnosis.
 I first heard this over 20 years ago, when I was doing my clinical dietetic internship.
 The standard answer at the time was “no, you can’t starve your cancer without starving yourself.”

 But at that time the link to obesity and cancer was not as well established as it is now.
 No one talked about insulin receptors on cancer cells, and weight loss in a cancer patient was feared and not promoted.
 In fact, gaining an “extra 10 lbs” in case you lost weight during treatment was seen as a good preemptive strategy.
-But, times have changed and now there are some indications that you can starve cancer.
+But, times have changed, research has continued and now there are some indications that you can starve cancer.

 How Do I Starve Cancer?

-To read more about ketogenic diet and low methionine diets, use the links above.
-To find out more about starving cancer with intermittent fasting, you can keep reading and use this Table Of Contents to navigate the post
+To read more about ketogenic diet, low methionine diets, and fasting mimicking diets use the links above.
+To find out more about starving cancer with Intermittent Fasting, you can keep reading and use this Table Of Contents to navigate the post

 What is Fasting?